juanmelo13/Data-Structures/README.md

 # USF
-Repo for my work as a student at USF
+Repo for my work as a student at USF.
+It includes some of my projects that I have developed for the coursework, although it does not include basic/trivial scripts also written by me.

 Object oriented shopping cart script - 2/28/2020